Co-Owners: Todd C. Gray & Ellen K. Gray

 Pastry Chef: Brandi Edinger

 Chef Todd C. Gray & Ellen Kassoff Gray: Since opening their first restaurant in Washington, D.C., the highly acclaimed Equinox, more than a decade ago, Todd Gray and Ellen Kassoff Gray have risen to the top of the city’s vibrant culinary scene.
-In addition to developing a reputation as one of the area’s most passionate and formidable hospitality and philanthropic duo, Todd and Ellen’s shared passion for inventive interpretations of American cuisine, sophisticated style, and standards of excellence have garnered them wide recognition and success.
-Harvest Moon Hospitality Group, their growing hospitality portfolio, includes four restaurants, two catering companies, and partnerships with leading brands and institutions.
-Todd has been Culinary Director for Sheila Johnson’s Salamander Hotels & Resorts since 2000, and earlier this year he and Ellen partnered with the Corcoran Gallery of Art to reinvent the museum’s café, now known as Todd Gray’s Muse at the Corcoran.
+In addition to developing a reputation as one of the area’s most passionate hospitality and philanthropic duo, Todd and Ellen’s shared passion for inventive interpretations of American cuisine, sophisticated style, and standards of excellence have garnered them wide recognition and success.
+Harvest Moon Hospitality Group, their growing hospitality portfolio, includes two restaurants and a catering company, as well as partnerships with leading brands and institutions.
+Todd has been Culinary Director for Sheila Johnson’s Salamander Hotels & Resorts since 2000.
+In 2011, he and Ellen partnered with the Corcoran Gallery of Art to reinvent the museum’s café, now known as Todd Gray’s Muse at the Corcoran.

-The two are currently at work on a book, tentatively titled Kitchen Conversations: Blending Jewish and American Flavors for Delicious, Easy Meals, that examines the couple’s culinary and personal lives and reveals how rewarding the sharing of two people’s traditions — and meals — can be.
+The two published their first book, The New Jewish Table (St. Martins Press), in 2013.
+The book examines the couple’s culinary and personal lives and reveals how rewarding the sharing of two people’s traditions — and meals — can be.
 Todd and Ellen’s partnership in and out of the kitchen is the ultimate demonstration of their love of food and a desire to bring people together.
 Ellen, the ultimate multitasking wife/mother/entrepreneur, wears many hats, overseeing the operations, marketing, and management of their growing hospitality enterprises.
-In the kitchen, Todd crafts imaginative gastronomic delights and serves as a mentor to up-and-coming culinary talent.
+In the kitchen, Todd crafts imaginative delights and serves as a mentor to up-and-coming culinary talent.
 Together, they oversee a staff of more than 120 dedicated employees, many whom have been with them since the beginning.

-As pioneers in the movement to promote regionality and seasonality on the plate, Todd and Ellen use their culinary creativity and enlightened leadership to inspire change and build community.
+As pioneers in the movement promoting regionality and seasonality, Todd and Ellen use their culinary creativity and enlightened leadership to inspire change and build the community.
 They are among D.C.’s leading advocates for sustainable agriculture and fisheries and for humanely raised animals, and they embrace and encourage stewardship of the Chesapeake Bay area’s natural resources by supporting regional producers that champion sustainable practices.
+In 2013, Chef Gray became a board member of the Norwegian Seafood Council, a promoter of healthy, sustainable fishing methods.
 The two expect their staff to make a difference in the community and lead by example: As a part of First Lady Michelle Obama’s “Chefs Move to Schools” program, Todd and Ellen were recognized by White House for their dedication to promoting healthy lifestyles for elementary students and their families.

 Cook with Chef Todd Gray